Lending to small businesses under FLS scheme falls

 "Funding for Lending continues to disappoint.
 The real test for the scheme has always been whether it is able to get credit flowing to young and fast-growing businesses," said John Longworth, director general of the British Chambers of Commerce.

-"Unfortunately many of these firms remain frozen out when it comes to accessing the finance they need to fulfil their potential."'Jury is out'
+"Unfortunately many of these firms remain frozen out when it comes to accessing the finance they need to fulfil their potential."

 The system of offering cheap funding for banks was launched in July 2012 and extended in April 2013.
 Banks can continue to borrow until January 2015, however now the scheme is only to encourage lending to businesses rather than mortgage lending.

 "The jury is still out on the Funding for Lending scheme and today's figures don't increase the chances of a positive verdict," said Laith Khalaf, senior analyst at Hargreaves Lansdown.

 "The Bank of England will maintain that the scheme will take some time to have full effect, and we don't know what business lending would be shrinking by if the scheme were not in place."